Kaeytee/warehouse/README.md

 - ✅ Inventory total weight calculation now excludes delivered packages
 - ✅ **NEW:** Saved Recipients feature - Save and reuse recipient details when creating shipments
 - ✅ **FIXED:** Shipment status now correctly updates to 'delivered' when all packages are delivered (v1.0.1 - 2025-10-17)
+- ✅ **FIXED:** Estimated delivery date now always shows on waybills (3 days from creation) - no more "N/A" (v1.0.2 - 2025-10-17)
+- ✅ **FIXED:** Waybills now auto-generate and display barcode and QR code when printing (v1.0.3 - 2025-10-17)

 ---